klevultd/frontend-sdk/examples/react/README.md

 Another Klevu SDK feature used in this example is the load more button at the bottom of the results.

 The response from KlevuFetch has a _next_ method when there are still more results.
-Otherwise it returns false.
+Otherwise, it returns false.
 We can use this function to call for more results without having to specify all the parameters we originally passed to the _search_ function.

 In this example we saved the response to a variable called prevRes, we then handle loading more results by calling the following function: